misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 The other reason is simply that if you love computer science, you still want to make sure that you're getting the well rounded education you deserve.
 You must have interests besides computer science, and you owe it to yourself to go to the school that supports you fully the best.
 For example, if you love playing music, you may want to consider somewhere with a good music program, or at least a decent music department that a super technical school may not have.
 So make a list of all the things

-## Tip 3: Make sure the school has a decent Computer Science program!
+## Tip 3: Make Sure the School Has a Decent Computer Science Program!

-Computer Science is a hot topic right now, and a lot of schools are trying to cash in on the trend.
+Computer science is a hot topic right now, and a lot of schools are trying to cash in on the trend.
 This means you have to be alert, and make sure the school you're trying to go to has a program for computer science that will help you grow your skills and make you marketable once you're graduated.
 Most computer science programs are fairly fine, but there are a few things to check out first.

 First of all, make sure the school has an actual computer science major.
 There are a lot of "spinoff" majors, that sound like things such as "information systems", "computer systems", "computer information systems", "computer management", "information technology", and other names of this sort.
 These are different things, and great things to study if you want to, but they are __not__ computer science.